-1. Lie down flat on the floor and place your hands behind your head.
+1. Lie flat on the floor and place your hands behind your head.

 Now lift your legs straight above your head until you reach full extension.
 Hold this position for 10 seconds.
-Lower back down slowly and repeat 5 times.
+Lower back down slowly and repeat five times.

 2. Sit upright on an exercise ball or chair and raise one leg over your knee.

-Keeping both feet together, bend forward and touch your toes.
+Keeping both feet together, bend forward, and touch your toes.
 Repeat 20 times.
-This exercise helps strengthen your obliques which are located along the sides of your abdomen.
+This exercise helps strengthen your obliques located along the sides of your abdomen.

 3. Stand facing away from a wall and hold onto its surface.